thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 Also, I am assuming that each Markdown file has a header starting with `# `, and that is the title of the blog post.

-Using the above organisation, I have this function that scrap the repository and collect the necessary information to generate the index and RSS files:
+Using the above organisation, I have this function that scrapes the repository and collect the necessary information to generate the index and RSS files:

 ```python